 What Are Bioflavonoids?

-So, what are bioflavonoids exactly?
-Bioflavonoids are a class of phytochemicals that occur naturally in most fruits, vegetables and herbs.
+So what are these compounds exactly?
+Specifically, bioflavonoids are a class of phytochemicals that occur naturally in most fruits, vegetables and herbs.
 You can also find them in tea, wine and chocolate, as well as some beans and seeds.
 As a general rule, the more colorful a fruit or vegetable is, the more flavonoids it contains.
-Benefits of bioflavonoids include the ability to regulate cell signaling, which has powerful effects on the human body.

 Benefits of Bioflavonoids